 Hip Osteoarthritis

 Osteoarthritis is a degenerative disease due to wear and tear of a joint.
-The first clinical signs usually occurhip arthritis after the age of 50.
+The first clinical signs usually occur after the age of 50.
 In the beginning stages, OA causes joint weakness, morning stiffness and moderate pain after activity.
 As the degeneration of the joint progresses, the intensity of the pain increases and the joint becomes more unstable, and muscle atrophy is present.
 There are typically flare-ups where the pain is worse and there is additional inflammation in the soft tissue around the joint.
 Clicking sounds may be heard with movements of the hip.
 The degeneration continues until a joint replacement is necessary.

 Without an x-ray, it is difficult to diagnose hip pain as Osteoarthritis, as the pain tends to appear in different locations.
 It may be felt in the groin, thigh, or buttocks and even down to the knee.
 The pain can be very sharp, or present as a dull ache with stiffness.
 Over time, range of motion in the hip will decrease and the patient may walk with a limp.